kingyiusuen/image-to-latex/README.md

 image-to-latex train --help
 ```

 There are model-dependent options that are not shown in the help message.
-To learn more about this, check out what arguments are being parsed from the input parameter `config` in `crnn.py` and `resnet_transformer.py` under `image_to_latex/models`.
+To learn more about this, check out what arguments are being parsed from the input parameter `config` in `resnet_transformer.py` under `image_to_latex/models`.
 Note that the words in the arguments should be separated by dash instead of underscore when you put them in the command line.

 ### Experiment Tracking using Weights & Biases